SamPom100/CS411_Project/Assignments/Assignment2.md

 ### User Story 6
 > “As a user, I want to be able to filter my search better to select the correct desired destination” User opens our web-app
+- User opens our web-app
+- User logs into their profile
+- User enters their desired location
+- If the name of the location entered has multiple destinations:
+- More context for the location (the state and country) is shown